arcology-network/binary-releases/content/developers/performnace/ammolite-client-docker.md

 The client docker is pretty much self-contained.
 You only the following items to start working with an Arcology testnet.

-- An Arcology Testnet
+- A live Arcology testnet
-- Docker Engine
+- Docker engine

 ## 3. The Package